jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

     output [3:0] product
 );

-    // Calculate address for ROM based on inputs 'a' and 'b' wire [3:0] address;
+    // Calculate the address for ROM based on inputs 'a' and 'b' wire [3:0] address;
     assign address = {a, b};